Secaucus Junction: Purpose and history

-In March 2016, a new bus station with 14 bus berths opened; it is used for intermodal connections and was intended to add redundancy to the transportation network.
+In March 2016, a new bus station with 14 bus berths opened; it is used for intermodal connections, and was intended to add redundancy to the transportation network.

 In 2021 NJ Transit authorized studies for alternative options between the Meadowlands Sports Complex and Secaucus Junction including a bus "transitway".
-Further funding for design was approved in 2023 for an exclusive bus transitway planned to go into service for the 2026 FIFA World Cup.
+Funding for design was approved in 2023.
+The Secaucus-Meadowlands Transitway went into service prior to the 2026 FIFA World Cup.